hortonworks/streamline/webservice/CustomProcessor.md

 customProcessorUploadSuccessPath: "/tmp/uploaded"

-customProcessorWatchPath is where IoTaS will poll for any tar files that are created.
+customProcessorWatchPath is where Streamline will poll for any tar files that are created.
 Those tar files will automatically be tried for upload as CustomProcessor implementations.
 If the upload succeeds the tar file will be moved to customProcessorUploadSuccessPath location and customProcessorUploadFailPath otherwise.
-Note that these 3 directories are expected to be created with right permissions before starting IoTaS.
+Note that these 3 directories are expected to be created with right permissions before starting Streamline.
 Any files other than tar will be ignored and moved to customProcessorUploadFailPath.
 The tar file is expected to have 2 files in it.
 The main file is info.json.
 This is the json file containing json representing CustomProcessorInfo.
 A sample json is shown below.
 The name of the file has to be info.json.
 Otherwise it will fail to upload.
 The other file is the jar file.